 There are some differences in capabilities that backtrace-unity provides based on the platform.
 Major capabilities are summarized as follows:

-- All Platforms - Unhandled Exceptions, Handled Exceptions, Custom Indexable Metadata, File Attachments*, Last N Log Lines, Automatic attachment of Screenshots, Client Side Deduplication Rules*, Client Side Submission Filtering, Client Side Submission Limits, Performance Diagnostics, Offline Database*(Except Nintendo Switch)
+- All Platforms - Errors, Unhandled Exceptions, Handled Exceptions, Custom Indexable Metadata, File Attachments*, Breadcrumbs, Automatic attachment of Screenshots, Client Side Deduplication Rules*, Client Side Submission Filtering, Client Side Submission Limits, Crash Free Metrics (except WebGL), Performance Diagnostics, Offline Database*(Except Nintendo Switch)

-- PlayStation4 - Identified by attribute uname.sysname = PS4
+= PS4. - Windows - Identified by attribute

 Note: Unity allows you to disable stack trace information in player properties.
-As a result backtrace-unity, the call stack and the log lines section will be empty.
+If this is set, the call stack will be empty and no log lines section will be included in Breadcrumbs.

 - Under the Assets Menu, there is now a Backtrace -> Configuration option.
 Choose that option to have a Backtrace Configuration is generated in the Assets folder.